Don Lusher: Later years

 Lusher formed his own ensemble, the Don Lusher Big Band.
 He also performed with the Manhattan Sound Big Band, with Alexis Korner and various session musicians in the big band-rock fusion group CCS, and was a founder member of the Best of British Jazz group from the 1970s onwards.

-He spent some years as a Professor of the Royal College of Music before becoming Professor of Trombone at the Royal Marines School of Music, Portsmouth in 1997, a post he retired from in 2004.
+He spent some years as a professor of the Royal College of Music before becoming professor of trombone at the Royal Marines School of Music, Portsmouth in 1997, a post he retired from in 2004.

 In 2001, he recorded an album on the Decca label featuring Kenny Ball, Acker Bilk, John Chilton and the Feetwarmers, John Dankworth, Humphrey Lyttelton, and George Melly.
 It was entitled British Jazz Legends Together.

 In 1993 he was awarded the status of Freeman of the City of London, and in 2002 Lusher received an OBE for services to the music industry.
 The Don Lusher Big Band played its final concert in 2007.

 Personal life and death

-Don Lusher was first married to Eileen Orchard, a singer with Lou Preager's danceband.
-He married again his second wife, Diana, after Eileen's death.
-Lusher died in Cheam in 2006 aged 82.
-He is survived by his two sons from his first marriage and a stepson from his second.
+Don Lusher's first marriage was to Eileen Orchard, a singer with Lou Preager's danceband.
+Lusher married his second wife, Diana, after Eileen's death.
+He died in Cheam in 2006, aged 82, survived by his two sons from his first marriage and a stepson from his second.